 CLEARING BROKER

 Client understands and agrees that FIMAT may execute and clear transactions entered into by Client hereunder through accounts maintained by FIMAT in its own name with one or more clearing brokers.
-Such clearing brokers shall be selected by FIMAT in its discretion.
+Such clearing brokers shall be selected by FIMAT in its reasonable discretion.

 CURRENCY CONVERSION